tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 **How did this roster happen?** After MATUMBAMAN [died last TI](https://youtu.be/s51F0JhAPHU?t=29), a void was left in this roster.
 Thankfully, the Team Liquid Academy Team, also known as "*Team Secret*," was hard at work training up another prospect ripe for the picking by the name of Nisha.

 You know how you probably associate Sumail as being on Evil Geniuses for like... ever?
 King played on EG for four years, from 2015 to 2019.
 Nisha on Secret?
 2018 to 2022.
-Four years is a long time under one banner and despite his stellar 2nd place finish with Secret last TI, he seemed ready to move on.
+Four years is a long time under one banner and despite a stellar 2nd place finish with Secret last TI, he seemed ready to move on.

 **How was their DPC year?** 2150 points